zackzhuang1996/open-deep-research/README.md

-# Extract.chat
+# Open Deep Research

-An Open-Source AI Chatbot w/ Firecrawl Integrated - Fork of Vercel's AI Chatbot
+An Open-Source clone of Open AI's Deep Research experiment.
+Instead of using a fine=tuned version of o3, this method uses ]Firecrawl's extract + search](https://firecrawl.dev/) with a reasoning model to deep research the web.

 ## Features